Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-data: pointer to byte array containing desired data to write
+data: pointer to byte array containing desired data to write.

-datalen: number of bytes of data to write
+datalen: number of bytes of data to write.

 **Returns**
 ~~~~~~~~~~~